fishcus/KAP-manual/en/operation/monitor_diagnosis/logging.en.md

 * `Project:` The project of this query
 * `Realization Names:` The Cube used for this query
 * `Hit Exception Cache:` Whether this query hit cache
+* `Cache type`： The cache type that query hit, which including REDIS and EHCACHE.
+If the query does not hit cache, the value would be null
 * `Is Query Push-Down:`Whether this query is pushdown to other engines
 * `Message:`Message prompted in UI page when this query finished